Is that the same as a normal massage?

 Which variant fits when?

-- Limited time, surface tension, looking to be carried passively: classic massage, or our aromatic oil massage.
+- Little time, surface tension, happy to be carried passively: classic massage, our aromatic oil massage.

-- Movement restrictions, chronic tension patterns, athletic or wanting to feel the body more actively: Thai massage.
+- Limited mobility, chronic tension or an active, sporty everyday life, and you want to feel the body more: Thai massage.

-- Coming out of a stressful period and just wanting to switch off: either works, Thai a little more active, classic more passive.
+- A stressful stretch and you just want to switch off: either works, Thai a little more active, classic more passive.

 Myths, briefly cleared up

 "Thai massage hurts."
-It can feel intense, but it should not hurt.
-Pressure is calibrated with you, and a trained masseuse reads the limit.
+It may feel intense, but it should not hurt.
+The pressure is set with you, and an experienced masseuse feels your limit.

-"Classic massage is just for relaxation, Thai for athletes."
-Both wrong.
-Classic massage carries a therapeutic tradition, and Thai massage has a calmer variant in the aroma oil treatment.
-Neither replaces medical therapy.
+"Classic massage is just wellness, Thai is only for athletes."
+Neither is true.
+Classic massage has a therapeutic tradition, and Thai massage has a calm, relaxing side in its aroma oil variant.
+Medical therapy is replaced by neither.

 "Thai massage replaces yoga."
-No. They share ground in passive stretches, breath, and body awareness, but yoga is active and Thai massage is passive.
-They sit well alongside each other.
+No. They share passive stretches, breath and body awareness, but yoga is active and Thai massage is passive.
+They complement each other rather than replace each other.

 What we offer you

-At Sala Thai Massage & Spa we offer traditional Thai massage, aromatic oil massage, and several further variants (hot stone, back and neck, foot reflexology, couples massage).
+At Sala Thai Massage & Spa you will find traditional Thai massage, aromatic oil massage and a few more variants: hot stone, back and neck, foot reflexology and couples massage.
 Our masseuses are trained in the Thai tradition.
-We do not offer Swedish massage, because we want to do well what we already do well.
+We deliberately do not offer Swedish massage, because we would rather do well what we already know.

 Which variant fits you?
-Give us a call on +49 89 926 585 60 — we will be happy to answer your questions before you book.
+Give us a call on +49 89 926 585 60 and we will answer your questions before you book.